Do you love a minimalist style that is simple yet effortlessly chic? Then you will love this capsule wardrobe for the minimal style personality!!

 If you want to add a statement piece, choose something oversized rather than delicate.

 Silver, gold or other metallics are a great option.
-For bags, select a satchel or crossbody with tonal details.
+For bags, look at totes, bucket styles and clutch bags.

 A capsule wardrobe of 9 minimalist outfits using the pieces above